tylerbessire/monster/companion_asset_spec.md

 - All animations visible under `animations[]` with names above
 - No missing textures; emissive color present if specified
 - Proper scale/origin; no flipped normals; tangents okay
-- Poly budget and draw call count reasonable (≤ 2 materials)

-## 7) License & Originality
-- You must create **fully original** meshes, textures, and rig from scratch.
-Do **not** reuse or modify any copyrighted assets.
-- Deliver with a statement of originality granting us rights to use and distribute within our application.